 - “Adolph Hitler Goes to Hell” as part of “Stop that Tank,” made to teach Canadian soldiers how to use an anti-tank rifle

-- “The Spirit of ‘43” which encourages Americans to pay their taxes to support the war effort
+- “The Spirit of ‘43” encourages Americans to pay their taxes to support the war effort

-We’ve seen how the animation imaginations of Dr. Seuss, Warner Brothers and Walt Disney added an astounding amount of support in the way of training films, entertainment and encouragement (in the War Bond films) as well as persuasive propaganda during the Second World War.
-However, the influence and effectiveness of cartoon storytelling is still used today, as evidenced by the 2012 short, “Tax the Rich: An Animated Fairy Tale.”
-[Written and directed by Fred Glass; animated by Mike Konopacki and narrated by Ed Asner, this 8 minute film was produced for the California Federation of Teachers]
+We’ve seen how the animation imaginations of Dr. Seuss, Warner Brothers, and Walt Disney added an astounding amount of support in the way of training films, entertainment, and encouragement (in the War Bond films) as well as persuasive propaganda during the Second World War.
+However, the influence and effectiveness of cartoon storytelling are still used today, as evidenced by the 2012 short, “Tax the Rich: An Animated Fairy Tale.”
+[Written and directed by Fred Glass; animated by Mike Konopacki and narrated by Ed Asner, this 8-minute film was produced for the California Federation of Teachers]

 The Golden Age of Animation, especially the WWII era, was a time when studios were tasked to muster the moral and bring the country together in support.
 From Superman to Mickey Mouse, America’s animated heroes joined the effort, leaving us with a unique snapshot of cartoon culture and hours of animation as a window into this chapter of history.